By Ashok Prasad, Founder, Niyyam

 You do not need a perfect plan.

-You need a consistent and disciplined strategy.
+You need a disciplined one.

 Disclaimer